TheCheapestPixels/pychology/README.md

 are able to take when the game is in a certain state, and successor states that the game will be in if a certain set of actions is taken.
-This principle also applies to complex video games, especially when it comes to pathfinding and action planning.
+This principle also applies to complex video games, especially when it comes to problems like pathfinding and action planning.

 Game states can be considered as nodes in a graph, and the corresponding valid actions as directed edges from node to node.
 To play a game like